-For instance, the GBP/USD currency pair sets the Great Britain Pounds against the US dollar.
-While the GBP/JPY pair sets the Great Britain Pound against the Japanese Yen.
+For instance, the GBP/USD currency pair sets the Great Britain Pound against the US dollar.
+At the same time, the GBP/JPY pair sets the Great Britain Pound against the Japanese Yen.

 Types of Currency Pairs

-- Major currency pairs: major currency pairs are pairs that contain the American dollar as either the base or quote currency e.g., USD/CAD.
+- Major currency pairs: Major currency pairs contain the American dollar as the base or quote currency, e.g., USD/CAD.
 Most of the liquidity in the foreign exchange market goes into these pairs.

 - Minor currency pairs: minor currency pairs contain any two currencies from the majors except the US dollar.
 Some of the instances are; CADJPY, GBPCHF, etc.

-- Exotics pairs: exotics involve currencies of nations whose economies are growing alongside a major currency.
+- Exotics pairs involve currencies of nations whose economies are growing alongside a significant currency.
 An example is an American dollar against the Mexican peso.

 In forex, currency pairs can be divided into portions; the base currency and the counter currency.